How To Write An Awesome

 Crochet Blog Post

-So you're ready to write an awesome crochet blog post?
+Are you ready to write an awesome crochet blog post that people will love to read?

 I'm a self-taught crocheter (perhaps better to say internet-taught crocheter).
 I used to sit and take notes, print out my favourite patterns & watch YouTube tutorials to find ever more interesting projects.